will-head/CV/README.md

 I'm a web developer with commercial experience, having worked in technology for my whole career: creating it for deployment in a live environment, writing about it for magazines and websites, and explaining it in videos that have been watched over 25 million times.

-I've run my own company for many years, so I can to manage projects from inception to completion; working autonomously when required to assembling and managing a team, to successfully deliver large projects on time and on budget.
+I've run my own company for many years, so I can manage projects from inception to completion; working autonomously when required to assembling and managing a team, to successfully deliver large projects on time and on budget.

 In addition to project management I was responsible for delivering all technical projects for the company.